akumbhani66/my-gems/README.md

-# List of tools i am using in my daily routine to make thing easy and interesting.
+# List of tools i am using in my daily routine to make things easy and interesting.

 * NPMs
     1. [npm-check](https://github.com/dylang/npm-check) - To check for outdated, incorrect, and unused dependencies.